1 Naive Definition of Probability

 Since the gambler will win \(2/3\) of the time in the long run, you should not take the bet!

 Even after working carefully through Example 1.12, it may be difficult to spot the flaw in the gambler’s purposefully misleading reasoning.
 But worry not!
-We’ll clearly pinpoint this flaw by the end of Chapter 7, once we’ve covered conditional probabilities and Bayes’ rule.
+We’ll clearly pinpoint this flaw in Chapter 5 when we cover conditional probabilities.
 We’ll even be able redo Example 1.12’s analysis without specifying the gambler’s strategy.

 1.4 Exercises